-Carcasses were enumerated and FL (mm), sex, marks, and percent spawned is recorded for females.
-Females that had spawned $\leq 50\%$ were considered pre-spawn mortalities.
-Tails were cut off all handled carcasses to prevent double sampling in the subsequent weeks.
+Carcasses were enumerated and FL (mm), sex, and marks were recorded for all fish, while percent spawned is recorded for females.
+Females that had spawned $\leq$ 50% were considered pre-spawn mortalities.
+Tails were cut from sampled carcasses to prevent double sampling in the subsequent weeks.
 Snouts were taken from all carcasses with a CWT present.
-Above the weir this should only be on fish with an existing Adipose clip, however below the weir this could also include unclipped fish that have strayed from the Upper Grande Ronde.
-CWT data are used for determining strays that spawned above and below the weir in addition to identifying the age of the fish.
-Kidney samples were taken from a portion of the carcasses to determine incidence of bacterial kidney disease (O'Connor & Hoffnagle, 2007).
+Above the weir this should only be on fish with an existing adipose clip, however below the weir this could also include unclipped fish that have strayed from the Upper Grande Ronde.
+Coded wire tag data were used for determining strays that spawned above and below the weir in addition to identifying the age of the fish.
+Kidney samples were taken from a portion of the carcasses to determine incidence of bacterial kidney disease for an ODFW monitoring effort (O'Connor & Hoffnagle, 2007).